• Skip to primary navigation

 Thus, you carefully need to consider each feature carefully.

-In majority of the cases, a standard skateboard truck works fine, but if you have low budget, then hollow or titanium truck can be good option.
+In the majority of cases, a standard skateboard truck works fine, but if you have a low budget, then a hollow or titanium truck can be a good option.

 Also, what level and type of skateboarder are you?